2000 Summer Paralympics: Public reception

 The incidents that happened before Atlanta forced Australian organisers to rethink the way in which the Paralympic Games would be promoted, and this involved work related to local communities and across the country.
-A big novelty was the development of a marketing campaign in which the issue of disability was abandoned and there was a focus on the trajectory of each athlete, and this ended up resulting in something unprecedented, as around more than 1 million people were present in the Olympic Park during the Games, namely some 340,000 basic education students.
+A big novelty was the development of a marketing campaign in which the issue of disability was abandoned and there was a focus on the trajectory of each athlete, and this ended up resulting in something unprecedented, as around more than 1 million people were present in the Olympic Park during the games, namely some 340,000 basic education students.
 Public and private schools were provided with free day tickets for students and teachers to attend, as a conclusion for the schools' education project which ran before the games.
 This was also the result of the involvement from a diverse range of areas and groups from the third sector.

 Volunteers

 As they were jointly managing several areas, SOCOG and SPOC were also responsible for joint management of the volunteer program resulting in a total number of more than 62.000 volunteers who were divided between the Olympic Games and the Paralympic Games themselves.

 Training for this gigantic number of the volunteers, contractors and headquarters staff working during the Olympic and Paralympic Games was totally integrated and involved specific actions for people with disabilities.
 Those actions were developed by TAFE NSW tasking Team and included a focus on disability awareness.
-In the period before the Games, TAFENSW was a reference in Australia on the issue of Education and Training of People with Disabilities or Learning Difficulties (VET).
+In the period before the games, TAFENSW was a reference in Australia on the issue of Education and Training of People with Disabilities or Learning Difficulties (VET).
 At the time, around 6000 students were part of the VET program.
-In order to complement these efforts, SOCOG's internal training team, which was made up of highly prestigious employees from the Olympic Organizing Committee and TAFE NSW, were no complemented by other outstanding employees from TAFE NSW.
+In order to complement these efforts, SOCOG's internal training team, which was made up of employees from the Olympic Organizing Committee and TAFE NSW, were complemented by other outstanding employees from TAFE NSW.
 However, now with specific knowledge and experience in the VET area.